teo693/eclesiar_app/README.md

 2. Make sure all dependencies are installed
 3. Check API configuration in `.env` file
 4. Check write permissions in output directories
+5. All error messages are now in English for easier troubleshooting

 ## 📄 License